JamilAbbas-Hub/us_crisis_monitor/README.md

 ## Project Significance
 The purpose behind visualizing the United States crisis data was to help illustrate the magnitude of unrest that occurred throughout 2020, and the possible severity of the ramifications.
-The Armed Conflict Location and Event Data Project (ACLED)[^ACLED] has labeled this the "crisis" dataset which seems severe at first.
+The Armed Conflict Location and Event Data Project ACLED <sup>1</sup> has labeled this the "crisis" dataset which seems severe at first.
 Recalling the simultaneous downfalls resulting from a contracting economy in the midst of the COVID-19 pandemic, and from having a presidential election in a very divided setting, it seems justifiable to label this period of time a crisis.
 Visualizing the scope of turnout for political violence and demonstration through this era of heightened risk and an ongoing pandemic is also an opportunity to showcase the benefits of visualizing spatial data.

 ## Data Summary

-The data was collected from the US Crisis Monitor dataset that was collected by the ACLED^[ACLED].
+The data was collected from the US Crisis Monitor dataset that was collected by the ACLED <sup>1</sup>.
 They describe political violence and demonstrations as either: battles, protests, riots, strategic developments, or violence against civilians.
 The data set records all instances of violence or demonstration in addition with their longitude and latitude points and some notes given the specifics of the event.
 This made the visualization easier as all the manipulations would be done to the data set, and let the programs generate the maps.